Commissioners will hear from two witnesses. Witness evidence summaries are outlined below.

 After a witness speaks their full evidence, along with footage of them speaking, will be available for download.

-The hearing is being live-streamed on the Abuse in Care website(external link).
+The hearing is being live-streamed on the Abuse in Care website(external link)(external link).
 The link contains the full hearing schedule.

 Hearing location: Fale o Samoa, 141 Bader Drive, Māngere, Auckland 2022